AlexDMartin/Formation-OCA/Chapter1.md

 * The object no longer has any references pointing to it
 * All references to the object have gone out of scope

-:warning It is the object that gets garbage collected, not its references
+:warning: It is the object that gets garbage collected, not its references

 #### Finalize()
 ```finalize()``` fet called if the garbage collector tries to collect the object